Register for Classes

 Refer to the academic calendar for upcoming registration periods for current, returning and new students.
 If you plan to be dually enrolled at our North Seattle or Seattle Central campuses, confirm college registration periods on the academic calendar as some dates and permission requirements differ.

 You may register for classes on a space available basis if you have met course prerequisites or have instructor permission to join the class.
-Classes may be added at South Seattle College through the first five days of the quarter (fall, winter and spring quarters) and the first four days of summer quarter if space is available.
+Classes may be added through the first 10 days of the quarter (fall, winter and spring quarters) and the first four days of summer quarter. ***Instructor permission is required after the fifth day of the quarter (fall, winter and spring quarters) and the fourth day of summer quarter.
 If the class is full prior to the first day of the quarter, you will be added to a class waitlist.
 Once the quarter begins, the waitlists are closed and there is no more waitlist activity.

 Returning students receive a registration date and time to register for the next quarter.
 You may register on or after this date and time.
 Registration appointments* are available for viewing the 6th week of the current quarter.